fun-math/iarc_ml/README.md

 *centre* is tuple of integers (x,y)
 - Trained board with yolov4 tiny too and this runs at 60fps in colab but **didn't give good accuracy** \
 Update the cfg file to *yolov4-tiny_box.cfg* and the weights file too to run the tiny model.\
+- Trained board with new model (not tested yet)\
+The same config file works but change the weights to *board_new*

 ## Weights